 Hiking Cerro Chato is definitely not easy!
 But it’s one of the world’s most amazing volcanoes because it’s filled with green crater lake which you can swim in.

 Everyone wants to climb Cerro Chato when traveling in Costs Rica.
-This volcano has a stunning emerald green crater lake with a possibility to swim in it.
+This volcano has a stunning emerald green crater lake with a possibility to swim there.
 The trek up to the lagoon is one of the more challenging hikes in that country.
-It depends which trail you pick for hiking but it’s doable alone.
+It depends which trail you pick for hiking but what’s most important – it’s doable alone!!
 You just need to be aware that this is a steep and sometimes muddy hike, and is only recommended for hikers in good physical condition.

 Unfortunately we took a tourist guide for 100$ for two.
-It was only because of the blogs, which said it was one of the terrible hikes in their lives.
+It was only because majority of people online claimed it was one of the most terrible hikes in their lives.
 It’s not true the trail is not maintained.
-The route that we took begins near the Observatory Lodge, which is located within the National Park, this route is 2.5 kilometers one way.
+There is no way to loose the path if you follow this direction.
+Besides there’s a lot of people hiking the same route.
+The route that we took begins near the Observatory Lodge, which is located within the National Park, this route is 2.5 kilometres one way.
 The trail goes through the waterfall.
 The other waterfall is accessible from la Fortuna (15$ entrance).
 I would recommend choosing Arenal Observatory Logde & Spa as starting point for Cerro Chato because of the fantastic views of Arenal Volcano and quite easy trail.